uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 **If you are thinking about investing in the UK, [contact our investment services team](https:www.invest.great.gov.uk/contact) about insights, connections and incentives.**

 ## UK food and drink industry specialisms

-### Free-from products in the UK
-Free-from products are formulated to avoid having elements in them that provoke adverse symptoms.
-This enables consumers who are intolerant or allergic to gluten, dairy or nuts to buy a wider choice of products.

-Around one-third of British consumers are buying and eating free-from food, of whom:
-* 22% buy gluten-free products
-* 19% buy dairy-free products
-* 16% buy wheat-free and lactose-free products

-Gluten-free baked goods make up the majority of the free-from category - the market for these products grew nearly 30% between 2013 and 2015, to 210 million GBP.
-In 2015, 12% of new food products launched in the UK claimed to be gluten-free.

-Frozen free-from food products are now worth approximately 15 million GBP with frozen prepared ready meals contributing to just over 9 million GBP of the market value.

 ### Food and drink packaging
 The UK packaging industry is a large and developed sector with annual sales of £10.9 billion.
 Of this, £7.1 billion is used for food and drink.
 The majority of UK production is sold in the UK and a majority of UK sales are made in the UK.